A Description of the Training Programme

 Routes into Training Programme Placements

-Training can be entered from several routes, the most common being Medicine, General Practice and Anaesthetics.
+Training can currently be entered from several routes, the most common being Medicine, General Practice and Anaesthetics.
+Palliative Medicine will soon become a Group 1 specialty within shape of training and entry will then come from Acute Medicine.

 The training programme consists of four years following from core training.
 It broadly follows the format below although variation is sometimes required.
 Placements are decided in conjunction with the Programme Director to fulfil each trainee’s learning needs.

 The first year gives a good grounding and helps trainees develop the core skills in palliative medicine.
-The ST4 and 5 years often consist of two six month placements which give a variety of learning environments.
+The ST4 and 5 years often consist of two six month placements which give a variety of learning environments to cover community and hospital settings.

 By the time a trainee reaches their ST6 year, they will have gained skills and experience which enables them to deliver palliative care in a variety of clinical settings.